rckasa/awstransformation/aws-auto-remediate-pci-securityhub/README.md

 These templates provide real time and automated remediations for each of the PCI-DSS benchmarks by providing a fully automated integration of AWS Security Hub Custom Actions and AWS Systems Manager automation documents.

-This is the second of the 2 approaches---the previous templates were built to leverage AWS Config for both detection and automatic, continuous remediation.
-These set of templates provide an incident response dashboard mechanism  (i.e. not continuous/self healing) that natively uses AWS Security Hub for both detection and automated remediation.

-Templates 1 and 3 are identical in both approaches.
-These templates provision AWS Systems Manager Automation Documents, AWS Cloud Watch Log Metric Filters and all the required pre-reqs.
-Template 2 differs.
-For the AWS Config based approach, Template 2 leverages the same SSM documents but within AWS Config Remediation Rules while for this AWS Security Hub based approach, Template 2 leverages the same SSM documents but within AWS Security Hub Custom Actions.

 ## How it Works